colddew/micro-service-pipeline/README.md

 - [ ] Hystrix / Turbine

-- [ ] Etcd: config center or other ?!
+- [ ] Etcd / Consul: config center or other ?!

 - [ ] Nagios / Zabbix